 Open Calls

-Open Call 2.1: Cobotic Base Cell (CBC) Design
+Open Call 2.1: Cobotic Base Cell (CBC) Design and Adaptation

 The objective of CBC Design Open Call 2.1 is to advance the applied state-of-the-art cobotics technology in the industry.
 To achieve this, the call specifies the requirements given below.
 Each CBC shall

-- address a specific manufacturing process, sector and/or branch to solve a challenge in the industry,
+- address a specific manufacturing process, sector and/or branch to solve a challenge in the industry, OR to enhance the modularity, flexibility and/or efficiency of an existing CBC,

 - be original and innovative favoring different processes and sectors than the already existing S3C CBCs,